How to Determine the Quality of Pu’er Ripened Tea?

 How to Determine the Quality of Pu'er Ripened Tea?-1

 From the appearance, high-quality 'er tea generally displays prominent golden tips, tightly bound and heavy leaves, with a lustrous brown-red color.
 If the color is black or uneven, with green patches or withered and dull appearances, it indicates poor processing or improper storage, and is generally not good ripened tea.
-In compressed ripened teas, using tea as an example, the focus should be on whether the leaves are clearly visible and uniformly arranged, without missing edges or corners, consistently thick, neither too tight nor too loose, and neatly and tightly bound; normal colors include dark brown, chestnut brown, and brownish red.
+In compressed ripened teas, using cake tea as an example, the focus should be on whether the leaves are clearly visible and uniformly arranged, without missing edges or corners, consistently thick, neither too tight nor too loose, and neatly and tightly bound; normal colors include dark brown, chestnut brown, and brownish red.
 If there are mold flowers or spots on the surface of the ripened Pu'er tea, it is considered inferior.

 From the liquor color, Pu'er ripened tea requires a bright, deep red color.
 A deep red is normal.
 Yellow, -yellow, or dark and murky liquor colors are all indicative of inferior quality teas.
 An orange-yellow or dark liquor typically results from poor control of the “” process, either insufficient fermentation or over-fermentation.